 The Niagara Escarpment Biosphere is managed by the Niagara Escarpment Biosphere Network.
 A renewed strategic management infrastructure has been developed in partnership with Plenty Canada.
 The network has established a board of directors that is based upon a co-governance model with Indigenous peoples, and features a diverse group of members from along the Niagara Escarpment from south to north, and north to south.

 Norman Ragetlie, is co-chair of the Niagara Escarpment Biosphere Network.
 He recently retired as executive director of the Rural Ontario Institute where he had also served as director of Policy and Stakeholder Engagement.
 In previous decades he led a Community Economic Development unit with the Ontario Ministry of Agriculture and Rural Affairs and was a practicing registered professional planner focused on natural heritage conservation and an award winning participatory sustainable community development initiative in the Region of Hamilton-Wentworth.
-A lifelong volunteer Norm served as chair of the Ontario Farmland Trust and was active in the local food cooperative movement, he is chair of the newly formed Intersections Wood Collaborative and a trail captain for the Bruce Trail Conservancy near his home in Owen Sound.
+A lifelong volunteer Norm served as chair of the Ontario Farmland Trust and was active in the local food cooperative movement, he serves on the Board of Intersections Wood Collaborative and a trail captain for the Bruce Trail Conservancy near his home in Owen Sound.

 Charlene Winger-Jones, is co-chair of the Niagara Escarpment Biosphere Network.
 She is an elder, Hereditary Council member, Water Walker & Climate Reality Leader, from Neyaashiinigmiing.